isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-make-you-sick/index.md

 Body rashes resulting from the allergic effect of bed bugs bites is an ugly appearance.
 They are very painful and scratching them may lead to further acceleration of the scabs from the bed bug bites
 .
 This occurrence is common, especially if you are allergic to bed bugs.
-### **2. Bed bug bites cause allergic Reactions�**
+### **2. Bed bug bites cause allergic Reactions**
 Besides that bed bug bites will cause swelling, they may also trigger allergic reactions on most human.
 Such allergies are caused by histamine that is present in the bed bugs saliva.

-If you are allergic to be bugs, youll experience body swelling, sudden body rashes that are irritating and hence you will feel the urge to scratch them continuously.�Other allergic reactions include sneezing, abdominal pain, fast purse rate, feeling warm or even a pale skin.
+If you are allergic to be bugs, youll experience body swelling, sudden body rashes that are irritating and hence you will feel the urge to scratch them continuously.Other allergic reactions include sneezing, abdominal pain, fast purse rate, feeling warm or even a pale skin.
 **How do you treat an allergic reaction to bed bugs?**
 First, if you experience any of the above listed allergic reactions after a bed bug bite, seek immediate medical assistance.
 Ive listed some first aid actions you can administer before getting to your physician for further examination.
 - Clean with warm water.